Does talking energize or drain you?

 Other

-How did you do?
+How did you do with the exercise?

 If you’ve gone through the table and found a lot of tick-marks, perhaps it’s time to re-evaluate a few activities and habits.
 Each of these represents something that can be changed.
 Even in small amounts, it can add up to more quiet in your days.
-This will ultimately lead to refilling your energy tanks, better health, more resilience and the feeling that you’re getting what you need to be the best possible version of you.
+This will ultimately lead to refilling your energy tanks, better health, more resilience, and the feeling that you’re getting what you need to be the best possible version of you.
 And then, my dear introvert friend, the whole world benefits.

 Can you see the bigger picture?

-If you want more information about your own strengths profile, do set up a chat with me by contacting me here.
 It is incredibly empowering to understand your own so that you can create an energizing way of life.

 ===